If Someone Had Known: Cast

+Background

+The film is based on the true story of Cynthia Hutto, who shot and killed husband James Hutto at their home in North Charleston on December 7 1978.
+Cynthia claimed she was a battered wife who had endured physical abuse from James throughout their relationship.
+After a trial of four days, Cynthia was acquitted of the murder in April 1979.
+Cynthia's father Ray E. Williams, was a police detective in Charleston County.

 Broadcast

 The film originally aired on NBC and was later re-aired on Lifetime and its sister channel Lifetime Movie Network.

 Home media

 The film was released on DVD in 2005 by MPI Home Video, one of a number of TV films issued under their "True Stories Collection" banner.

 Reception

 Although the film received no critical acclaim, Kellie Martin was praised for her "believable performance".
 Writers Alan Landsburg, Susan Cuscuna and Michael Petryni received the Christopher Award for their teleplay.